daraymonsta/tech201_virtualisation/double-vm/README.md

 But you need to put in a back slash before each forward slash and dollar sign in your search and replace strings:
 `sudo sed -i "s/try_files \$uri \$uri\/ =404;/proxy_pass http:\/\/localhost:3000\/;/" /etc/nginx/sites-available/default`

+<br><br>
+## Next steps/tasks?

+* Automate the startup of the app with Vagrant, by making it run as a background process